 We are working to delineate both bacterial and host factors that control the ability of ExPEC to colonize and persist within diverse host environments, with a major goal being the development of improved anti-bacterial therapeutics.
-This research utilizes genetics, microscopy, biochemistry, global gene expression analysis, and molecular biology techniques coupled with cell culture, mouse, and zebrafish infection model systems.
+This research utilizes genetics, microscopy, biochemistry, global gene expression analysis, bioinformatics, and molecular biology techniques coupled with clinical data analyses and cell culture, mouse, and zebrafish infection model systems.
 Specific goals of this research include:

 - Defining the mechanisms by which ExPEC invades, traffics, multiplies, and persists within host cells and tissues.

-- Identify and functionally define bacterial fitness and virulence factors, including small regulatory RNAs and other regulators, which enable ExPEC isolates to resist the multitude of environmental stresses encountered during the course of an infection.
+- Identify and functionally define bacterial fitness and virulence factors, including small regulatory RNAs, tRNA modifying enzymes, and other regulators that enable ExPEC isolates to resist the multitude of environmental stresses encountered during the course of an infection.

 - Determining how ExPEC-associated toxins and other virulence factors modulate and hijack host signaling events, including host cell death, survival, and inflammatory pathways.